MorganJBradford/pizza-parlor/README.md

 1. Clone this repository from GitHub
 2. Navigate to the top directory
 2. Use your favorite browser to open index.html
+3. Click "Pick-up"
-3. Select the size size of pizza you would like
+4. Select the size size of pizza you would like
-4. Select the toppings you would like on your pizza
+5. Select the toppings you would like on your pizza
-5. Click "Submit order," review your order.
+6. Click "Submit order," review your order.

 Details: using terminal, navigate to the directory you would like to download this directory to.
 For this example we will be navigating to desktop.
 For any commands, type what is in between the 'single' quotation marks.
 To navigate to desktop, type 'cd ~/desktop'.
 To confirm your location enter 'pwd'.
 You should receive a message similar to "/c/Users/vampi/desktop" in this instance my location translates to "/hard drive c/Users folder/user/desktop".
 The last entry "desktop" is my current directory, and just happens to be inside of the other directories previously listed.